 A proper sag setting can enhance the bike’s performance in terms of handling, stability, and riding comfort.
 A general rule of thumb is that sag should be set between 20-30% of the rider’s weight.
 If the sag is too low, it could result in reduced traction on the bike’s tires, leading to instability and less control.
 On the other hand, if the sag is too high, the bike may feel softer, slowing the rider down.
 Therefore, a proper sag setup is vital for optimal performance.

-Read Also: How to Take Off a Mountain Bike Tire in 5 Easy Steps
+Read Also: How to Take Drops on a Mountain Bike and Conquer Your Fear

 Setting Up Sag: Determining the Right Amount